Join us for the Fall Annual Celebration of Student Scholarship on Friday, December 14th, 2018 in The MIX at Fenwick

 Looking to present your work off-campus?
 Below are opportunities to present your research around the globe!USA Science & Engineering Festival

-- April 6-8, 2017, University of Memphis, NC.
+- April 4-7, 2018, University of Central Oklahoma, OK.
 NCUR is the largest and most prestigious multi-disciplinary undergraduate research conference in the United States.

 - Abstracts Due December 4th, 2018 Learn more here.